 MATH 135 (Algebra for Honours Mathematics) is one of the most difficult first-year courses at the University of Waterloo.
 This course covers the following topics:

 - Logic, proofs, mathematical induction

 - Linear congruences, Fermat’s little theorem, Chinese remainder theorem

 - Public key cryptography, RSA, including fast exponentiation

 - Complex numbers, the complex plane, polar representation

 - De Moivre’s theorem, the Fundamental theorem of algebra

 - Equations over finite fields, partial fractions

 To be successful in MATH 135 you really need to know the theorems, definitions and methods very well.
-The proofs are most important part for Math 135.
+The proofs are the most important part of Math 135.

-If you need help Math 135, contact us.
+If you need help with Math 135, contact us.